Ari-G1/Ari-G1/README.md

 - 👋 Hi, I’m @Ari-G1
-- 👀 I'm interested in statistical modeling, data analysis, and machine learning using Python, R, and SQL
+- 👀 I'm interested in statistical modeling, data analysis, and machine learning using Python and SQL
 - 🌱 I’m currently learning Statistics and Data Science at Bar-ilan